 The length of time necessary for cervical neck surgery recovery depends on the severity of the spinal condition and the type of operation performed.
-Recuperation from traditional neck surgery can take many months – even as long as a year or more in some cases.
-This is due to the highly invasive nature of most traditional neck and back surgeries, which require the fusion of bone and hardware and the use of absorbable sutures to hold bisected soft tissue together, along with surgical staples to close a relatively large incision.
+Recuperation from traditional open neck surgery can take many months – even as long as a year or more in some cases.
+This is due to the highly invasive nature of most traditional open neck and back surgeries, which require the fusion of bone and implants, as well as the use of absorbable sutures to hold bisected soft tissue together and surgical staples to close a relatively large incision.

-In addition to an overnight stay at the hospital and the usual residual pain associated with any major operation, traditional surgery to treat a spinal condition such as a herniated disc in the neck is never guaranteed to work.
-Post-operative complications that can arise after a procedure such as cervical disc replacement surgery with spinal fusion include:
+In addition to an overnight stay at the hospital and the usual residual pain associated with any major operation, traditional open spine surgery to treat a spinal condition such as a herniated disc in the neck is never guaranteed to work.
+Postoperative complications that can arise after a procedure such as cervical disc replacement surgery with spinal fusion include:

 - Post-operative infection